 Release of thesis

-However, if your Principal Supervisor is the Deputy Director of your Flagship Research Institute, then he or she is unable to act as Chair of Examiners.
+However, if your Principal Supervisor is the Deputy Director of your Research Institute, then they are unable to act as Chair of Examiners.
 In this instance, the Director, Flagship Research Institute (or nominee) will normally act as the Chair of Examiners for your thesis.

 Submitting copies of your thesis for examination

-Acceptable forms of temporary binding are spiral and thermal binding and thesis may be printed double-sided.
+Acceptable forms of temporary binding are spiral and thermal binding.
+The thesis can be printed double-sided.

 If you are on a scholarship, email [email protected] to see if you are eligible for a binding allowance.